 The County Comptroller recorded a long-term liability of approximately \$222.9 million for estimated future property tax refunds in the County's government-wide financial statement of net assets at December 31, 2011.
 The 2011 settlement of claims was approximately \$60 million lower than anticipated due to a delay in the approval of borrowing to finance payments; the estimated long-term liability as of December 31, 2011 is approximately \$60 million higher than anticipated as a result thereof.
-Beginning in 2011, the County Attorney's Office and the Assessment Review Commission have undertaken a settlement program with representatives of taxpayers to expedite settlement of challenges to assessments on the tentative roll and on final rolls from prior years.
-The 2012-15 Multi-Year Financial Plan approved by NIFA projects borrowings to finance property tax refunds in the following amounts: \$95 million in 2011, \$85 million in 2012, \$75 million in 2013 and \$50 million in 2014; such borrowings, which have yet to occur, are subject to NIFA approval.
+15 Multi-Year Financial Plan approved by NIFA projects borrowings to finance property tax refunds in the following amounts: \$95 million in 2011, \$85 million in 2012, \$75 million in 2013 and \$50 million in 2014; such borrowings, which have yet to occur, are subject to NIFA approval.
 In May 2012 the County Legislature voted on certain bond ordinances to finance the payment of property tax refunds for 2011 judgments and conditional settlements (along with other amounts for 2012 cases) but which failed to receive a two-thirds supermajority vote as required by law for passage, resulting in approximately \$43 million of the expenditures being accrued in 2011.
 Subsequently, in November 2012 the County Legislature voted on a bond ordinance to finance the payment of property tax refunds but which failed to receive a two-thirds supermajority vote as required by law for passage.
 In an order dated December 27, 2012 Nassau Supreme Court Justice Adams directed that the County shall satisfy certain property tax refund judgments in 2013 (i.e., not in 2012), and prohibited such petitioners from commencing any collection proceedings prior to January 15, 2013.
 In making the order, the Court found, among other things, that the County and the other parties reserve all of their rights, remedies and defenses to any action to compel payment of the judgments by commencing legal proceedings for collection.
-Thus, the administration expects only a small accrual in 2012 for property tax refund expenditures, although the long-term liability is expected to increase significantly due to the failure of the County Legislature to provide the requisite supermajority vote for property tax refund bond ordinance(s).
+Thus, the administration expects an accrual in 2012 of approximately \$38 million for property tax refund expenditures, although the long-term liability is expected to increase to approximately \$297 million as the County Legislature did not provide the requisite supermajority vote for property tax refund bond ordinance(s).
 Failure of the County Legislature to enact such bond ordinance(s) by the required supermajority, or of NIFA subsequently to approve such borrowing, could result in significant expenditures being accrued in 2013, without offsetting budgeted revenues.
+In late May 2013, the County submitted a property tax refund bond ordinance to the County Legislature, which has yet to vote on the matter.
 No assurances can be given, however, that bond ordinances to finance the payment of property tax refunds will be approved or that NIFA will approve borrowing for such purpose.
 Various petitioners have brought actions in Nassau Supreme Court to convert outstanding judgments and settlements reducing assessed valuations into money judgments to then be enforced against the County's bank accounts, which could occur unless the bond ordinance(s) described above is/are approved by the County Legislature according to law (and NIFA approves borrowing) or the court provides relief to the County.
 The County, however, intends to defend itself vigorously against any attempts to enforce property tax refund judgments other than in accordance with the borrowing plan contained in the 2012-15 Multi-Year Financial Plan approved by NIFA described above.